Osaka, Swiatek Shine At BJK Cup As Raducanu Survives muppet Moment - UrduPoint

 Four-time Grand Slam champion and former world number one Osaka last played for Japan in the competition in 2020, since when she has become a mother.

-In Tokyo, the 26-year-old defeated Yulia Putintseva 6-2, 7-6 (7/5) to give Japan a commanding lead after team-mate Nao Hibino had beaten Anna Danilina 6-1, 6-0 earlier in their qualifying clash.
+In Tokyo, the 26-year-old defeated Yulia Putintseva 6-2, 7-6 (7/5) to give Japan a commanding lead over Kazakhstan after Nao Hibino had beaten Anna Danilina 6-1, 6-0 earlier in their qualifying clash.

 Osaka said she was "super-nervous" about playing in Japan for the first time since appearing at the Pan Pacific Open in September 2022.

-She soon found her rhythm in the match, hitting 15 aces and no double faults.

-"I'm the kind of person that I don't like to disappoint people," said Osaka.
+"I'm the kind of person that I don't like to disappoint people," said Osaka who sent down 15 aces.

 "It would probably devastate me a lot more to lose here than it would to lose in a regular tournament, just because I want to support everyone as much as they support me."